Bontrager's Textbook of Radiographic Positioning & Related Anatomy - Elsevier eBook on VitalSource, 9th Edition

 Elsevier eBook on VitalSource

-Master radiographic positioning with this comprehensive, user-friendly text.
-Focusing on one projection per page, Bontrager’s Textbook of Radiographic Positioning and Related Anatomy, 9th Edition includes all of the positioning and projection information you need to know in a clear, bulleted format.
-Positioning photos, radiographic images, and radiographic overlays, presented side-by-side with the explanation of each procedure, show you how to visualize anatomy and produce the most accurate images.
-Updated to reflect the latest ARRT competencies and ASRT curriculum guidelines, it features more than 200 of the most commonly requested projections to prepare you for clinical practice.
+Help your students master radiographic positioning with this comprehensive, user-friendly text.
+Focusing on one projection per page, Bontrager’s Textbook of Radiographic Positioning and Related Anatomy, 9th Edition includes all of the positioning and projection information students need to know in a clear, bulleted format.
+Positioning photos, radiographic images, and radiographic overlays, presented side-by-side with the explanation of each procedure, show students how to visualize anatomy and produce the most accurate images.
+Updated to reflect the latest ARRT competencies and ASRT curriculum guidelines, it features more than 200 of the most commonly requested projections to prepare your students for clinical practice.

 - Labeled radiographs (radiographic overlays) identify key radiographic anatomy and landmarks to help you recognize anatomy and determine if you have captured the correct diagnostic information on your images.

 - Positioning chapters, organized with one projection per page, present a manageable amount of information in an easily accessible format.

 - Unique page layout with positioning photos, radiographic images, and radiographic overlays presented side-by-side with the text explanation of each procedure to facilitate comprehension and retention.